wochit/wochit-embedded/docs/authentication.md

 </code-group>

 Authenticate via bearer authentication sending the followings:
-Header: *client-id* and *client-secret* - these are your API keys.
+**Header**: *client-id* and *client-secret* - these are your API keys.
+Your API keys carry many privileges, so be sure to keep them secure!
+Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

-Data: *User* object that contains information about the user.
-Note: user.id is a unique identifier of your user and is a required parameter.
+**Data**: *User* object that contains information about the user.
+Note: **user.id** is a unique identifier of your user and **is a required parameter**.
 Email, firstName and lastName are optional.